woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/Uninstall.md

 ## What you'll get 🛒

-A normal POCO X3 Pro, with Android™ only.
+A normal Xiaomi Mi 9, with Android™ only.
 Just like you had it before installing Windows.
 If you haven't broke anything else in the meantime.

 Android™ will have access to the whole memory back again.